The Tale of the Miraculous Bule and His Tall Lighthouse

 Tall Lighthouse on the Coral Hill

 From above the coral hill in the East, you can see a white tower soaring high near an abyss, reminding you of Minas Tirith in The Lord of The Ring Trilogy.
 Being curious we were, we headed to the tower through stone stairs right to the East of the beach.
-We were required to pay IDR 2000,-/person for the maintenance fee of the stairs.
 After few hundred meters, we arrived at the complex of Mercusuar Tanjung Baron (Lighthouse of Cape Baron) right on the peak of a coral hill, just like Minas Tirith was on The City of Kings.
 What's different is that there is no city below he lighthouse; there's only vast ocean with its wild wave.

 According to the lighthouse warden, the white tower was recently built in February 2014 and was made official in December the same year.
 The 40-meter-high lighthouse was built to replace the old one, which stood just beside-a rusty iron tower.
 Aside from replacing the old tower, the new tower was also built to attract more tourists to visit Baron Beach.
 The tower maintains its original function of guiding ships, though nowadays most ships have been built with more sophisticated navigation instruments.